About Angie

 Frequently Asked Questions

-Crime data for Angie, Washington County, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Crime data for Angie, Washington Parish, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Washington Parish Sheriff's Office.

-Fingerprinting services for Angie, Louisiana residents are available through the local police department and authorized providers in Washington County.
+Fingerprinting services for Angie, Louisiana residents are available through local police (where present) and authorized providers in Washington Parish.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Washington Parish Sheriff's Office for scheduling and fees.

 Property records for Angie, Louisiana are maintained by the Washington Parish Assessor's Office and the Washington Parish Clerk of Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Washington Parish, including parcels in Angie.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Washington Parish Clerk of Court maintains recorded documents including deeds, mortgages, liens, and easements.
-Many Louisiana counties provide online property record searches through their county websites.
-For in-person requests, visit the Washington Parish offices at the county courthouse.
-The Washington Parish Treasurer handles property tax payments and tax sale information.
+Many Louisiana parishes provide online property record searches through their parish websites.
+For in-person requests, visit the Washington Parish offices at the parish courthouse.
+The Washington Parish Sheriff's Office (ex officio Tax Collector) handles property tax payments and tax sale information.

 Birth, death, and marriage records for Angie, Louisiana residents are available through both county and state offices.
 The Louisiana Department of Health, Vital Records Registry, located in Baton Rouge, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Louisiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Washington Parish Clerk's office issues marriage licenses and maintains marriage records for Washington Parish.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.